MatthewReid854/reliability/docs/Development roadmap.rst

 **Low priority (more of a wish list at this point)**

 -    Warranty Module.
-This will be a new module of many tools for warranty calculation.
+A new module of tools for warranty calculations.
--    Cox Proportional Hazards Model - This is available in `Lifelines <https://lifelines.readthedocs.io/en/latest/Survival%20Regression.html#cox-s-proportional-hazard-model>`_.
+-    Proportional Hazards Models - This is available in `Lifelines <https://lifelines.readthedocs.io/en/latest/Survival%20Regression.html#cox-s-proportional-hazard-model>`_.
 -    Add `step-stress models <http://reliawiki.com/index.php/Time-Varying_Stress_Models>`_ to ALT models.
 -    Add the `Kijima G-renewal process <http://www.soft4structures.com/WeibullGRP/JSPageGRP.jsp>`_ to repairable systems.